When the Magic Fades: The Risks of Low-Code Software for Federal Agencies

 Federal agencies don’t deal with simple, one-off apps; they manage enterprise, mission-critical systems that need to scale reliably.

-Consider the case of the Department of the Navy, which faced significant challenges with its low-code electronic procurement system (ePS) built on a popular low-code platform. , the Navy's ePS struggled with "overly complex solutions" and doubts about the low-code platform's maturity, leading to significant planning and scalability issues.
+Consider the case of the Department of the Navy, which faced significant challenges with its low-code electronic procurement system (ePS) built on a popular low-code software. , the Navy's ePS struggled with "overly complex solutions" and doubts about the low-code platform's maturity, leading to significant planning and scalability issues.
 Despite the promises of efficiency, low-code software often falters when applied to large-scale, enterprise-level federal needs.

-Another Achilles' heel of low-code platforms is the lack of scalability that comes with trying to build enterprise-grade solutions on top of an architecture better suited for small one-off apps.
+Another Achilles' heel of low-code software is the lack of scalability that comes with trying to build enterprise-grade solutions on top of an architecture better suited for small one-off apps.
 Under heavy load, low-code-based software buckles.
 It is not uncommon that clients need to actively monitor processes to prevent traffic jams in the underlying system, requiring a support person to continuously "un-stick" the solution.
 This need for constant oversight makes the promised scalability of low-code more illusion than reality.

 What begins as a seemingly sturdy structure—a tiny house of code—quickly collapses under the weight of federal-level demands.
 In contrast, purpose-built systems are designed from the ground up to meet federal requirements, offering the stability and scalability needed for mission-critical operations.